samarth-kashyap/seismo-xl/README.md

 If you use this code in published research, please cite:

-> Kashyap, S., et al. (2025). *Frequency shifts in solar-like oscillators using filtered cross-correlation*.
-(In prep.)
+> Kashyap, S. G., et al. (2026). *Determining low-ℓ p-mode frequency shifts in Sun-like stars: Enhancing the cross-correlation technique with filters*.

 ## License